DevExpress/devextreme-documentation/concepts/05 UI Components/zz Common/10 Data Visualization Widgets/85 Charts - Data Binding/30 Set an Argument Field.md

 After you have bound data to your UI component, you need to specify which fields of a data source object must be used to provide arguments and values for chart points.
-To specify the argument field name, assign it to the **argumentField** option.
+To specify the argument field name, assign it to the **argumentField** property.
 This property can be specified differently depending on the UI component you use.

 * **Chart**
 Usually, **Chart** contains several series that have the same argument field.
 You can specify the argument field for all these series at once within the [commonSeriesSettings](/api-reference/20%20Data%20Visualization%20Widgets/dxChart/1%20Configuration/commonSeriesSettings '/Documentation/ApiReference/UI_Components/dxChart/Configuration/commonSeriesSettings/') object.